- Help Wanted

 Then we'll give you an earlier shopping pass to shop with the volunteers.

-Racks and tables need to be delivered to the TAD Center Saturday, August 10th anytime between 1:00 and 3:00pm.
+Racks and tables need to be delivered to the TAD Center on the first day of drop off.
 (Unless you get a hold of us to set up a better time for you.)

 Have other fixtures that may be useful?
 Call us with a description and approximate size.

-All items will need to be picked up on Sunday, August 17th from 2:00 to 4:00 pm.
+All items will need to be picked up on Wednesday during pick up from 12:00 to 5:00 pm.